zlk205/GetData_CourseProject/README.md

 The following script sets the URL path for the HAR .zip file, downloads the file, and unzips it to a subfolder in the working directory called "CourseProject".
 Please note, all MAC users must add method="curl" to the download.file() arguments list.
-Also, please note, the unzip() function may take up to 10 minutes to unzip all the files into the appropriate folders.
-To save time, you can skip this step in the script and manually unzip the files into the "CourseProject" subfolder.
+Also, please note, the user may choose to perform this section manually.
+If so, instead of running the script below, download the .ZIP file from the link above and unzip its contents to a "CourseProject" subfolder within the user's working directory.

     fileUrl<-"https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
     download.file(fileUrl,destfile="./GetData_CourseProject.zip")
-    unzip("./CourseProject.zip",exdir="./CourseProject")
+    unzip("./GetData_CourseProject.zip",exdir="./CourseProject")

 The UCI HAR Dataset is broken into 2 datasets - the training data and the test data.
 The following script downloads all corresponding files into a training data frame and a test data frame, then combines